HMS Penn (1916): Construction and career

 On 18 January 1917, the destroyer, equipped with anti-submarine paravanes, was one of six used for high speed sweeps of Dogger Bank, although no submarines were found during the operation.
 The vessel remained part of the Thirteenth Destroyer Flotilla based at Rosyth.
 On 16 October, the destroyer participated in the Action off Lerwick, escorting the aircraft carrier Furious, which launched aircraft to search for enemy ships.
 Penn rejoined the screen for the 1st Battle Squadron in time for the Second Battle of Heligoland Bight the following month.
-The squadron did not engage with the German forces, which was able to escape through a minefield.
+The squadron did not engage with the German force, which was able to escape through a minefield.
 The destroyer was subsequently transferred to the Fourteenth Destroyer Flotilla.

 The flotilla took part in the Royal Navy's response to one of the final sorties of the German High Seas Fleet during the First World War, on 24 April 1918, although the two fleets did not actually meet and the destroyer saw no action.

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Penn was declared superfluous to operational requirements.
 On 17 October 1919, the destroyer was reduced and placed in reserve.
 However, this did not last long.
 The harsh conditions of wartime operations, particularly the combination of high speed and the poor weather that is typical of the North Sea, exacerbated by the fact that the hull was not galvanised, meant that the Admiralty decided to retire the ship.
 On 31 October 1921, Penn was sold to be broken up to W. & A.T.
 Burdon.